Article | Scientific Update | Apr 9, 2020

 Smoking a cigarette involves combustion and the generation of smoke.
 Millions of smokers every year decide that they don’t need cigarettes in their lives and quit completely.
 They make the single best possible choice a smoker can make for their health: they quit tobacco and nicotine completely.
 Still, there are many men and women who decide that while they don’t want to smoke, they do want to continue using nicotine and tobacco products.
 They are looking for similar taste, rituals, and nicotine uptake as those of cigarettes, but without the smoke.
 Thanks to technological advancements in smoke-free products, those experiences can be delivered without combustion.

 Nicotine in cigarette smoke is transferred from the tobacco at temperatures up to its boiling point around 247°C. That’s far below the temperature at which tobacco begins to burn, around 400°C.1 That means it’s possible to heat tobacco enough to release nicotine without burning it and producing smoke.
-Heated tobacco products do exactly this, for example.
-Alternately, e-vapor products heat an e-liquid to release nicotine and flavors, while also avoiding combustion and smoke.
+HTPs do exactly this, for example.
+Alternatively, e-vapor products heat an e-liquid to release nicotine and flavors, while also avoiding combustion and smoke.

 Distinction between temperature in heating and burning tobacco